ajLapid718/YahooFantasyBasketballScript/README.md

 ##### To Do List
 - [ ] Clean up the formatting (spacing and tabbing) for better readability and organization
 - [ ] Define functions in order to consolidate the separate parts of the script
-- [ ] In the event of 11, 12, or 13 players having a game on the same day (or a position slot is unavailable) report which player is on the bench
+- [x] In the event of 11, 12, or 13 players having a game on the same day (or active position slots are fully occupied) report which players are on the bench
 - [ ] Update the annotated version of the script to become up to date
 - [ ] Add more information to this README file